baynec2/mspms/README.md

 ### Normalyzing data

-msp-ms uses the …. package to do normalization under the hood.
+msp-ms uses the normalyzede package to do normalization under the hood.

 Now we can normalyze the data.